Validators/Staking-API-Documentation/README.md

 ![Postman pre-request script setup](https://static.validators.com/images/Postman-Hmac-configuration.png)

 3. Thats it.
-You are now ready to add a JSON-RPC Method call in the `Body` tab of the POST Request in Postman.
+Now go to the `Body` tab and make your first JSON-RPC Method call from Postman.

 API RPC-Methods
 -----